Basifrank/elite_data_eng_project/README.md

 # Elite_data_eng_projects
-Projects to stimulate transaction and API data, move to s3 and copy to redshift.
+Projects to stimulate transaction and access transactional API data, move to s3 and copy to redshift.

+## Objectives

+The aim of this project are:
+1. Use terraform to provision data infrastructures
+2. Move transactional data to amazon s3 then to amazon redshift
+3. Connect with an API to move the API data to amazon RDS, then to amazon redshift using airbyte
+4. Employ airflow to ochestrate the data movements.

 ![Summary of deliverables for both projects](images/projects_summary.png)

-## stimulate and move transactional Data (Project A)
-1. Simulate transaction dataset between 500000 to 1 million daily
-2. Design the code to always run daily
-3. Write to s3
+## Steps employed in executing this project
+1. I employed faker library of python programming language to generate transactional dataset and connect to google.
+2. Gspread library was employed to connect with google API to access data stored on google sheet.
+3. Created and used a docker image containing the relevant libraries necessary for both objectives.
-4. Use airflow copy command to move the data from s3 to redshift
+4. For the transactional data tasks, I employed airflow to orchestrate my data workflow.
+My airflow dags included tasks to generate transactional data, load data to s3, create redshift table, and copy the data from s3 to redshift.

 ![Project A Dag](images/projectA_synthetic_dag.png)

-## Fetch API Data and Load to Redshift (Project B)
-1. Fetch data from an API
-2. Setup a RDS instance
-3. Use airflow to move your data from the API to the RDS instance
-3. Then setup airbyte to connect to the rds instance and load the data on Redshift
+5. My airflow dags for the API data included tasks to get the api data, execute some data transformation, create table on rds, write data on the rds table, create rds table.

 ![Project B Dag](images/projectB_api_dag.png)

+6. Utilized airbyte to move data from the rds to amazon redshift.